Metro-Goldwyn-Mayer Television: 1980s−1990s

-In 1987, the TV distribution arm MGM/UA Telecommunications Group (aka MGM/UA Telecommunications) was launched under the new company MGM/UA Communications Co.
+In 1987, the television distribution arm MGM/UA Telecommunications Group (aka MGM/UA Telecommunications) was launched under the new company MGM/UA Communications Co.
 MGM/UA Television still kept producing the television series Fame until 1987, the 1980s version of The Twilight Zone until 1989, and Kids Incorporated until 1993.
-That year, the company sued a Danish distribution company, threatening to sell Scandinavian TV stations it has exclusive rights to MGM/UA programming in that territory.
+That year, the company sued a Danish distribution company, threatening to sell Scandinavian television stations it has exclusive rights to MGM/UA programming in that territory.
 Also, in late August 1987, MGM/UA Telecommunications partnered with CBS Broadcast International to sell a package of new Twilight Zone half-hour episodes to syndication, comprising 60 half-hour segments from the first two network series, then 30 new first-run syndicated episodes to form a half-hour 90-episode package.

 In 1992, MGM/UA Television Productions was reverted to MGM Television.
 The television company was reformed as MGM Worldwide Television Group and its distributor MGM Telecommunications Group.
 Also in 1992, the MGM TV Group has been dissolved, and David Gerber would leave the studio.

-With Credit Lyonnais' taking control of MGM Studios in mid-1993 and bring in new chief executive Frank Mancuso, Mancuso soon started up a TV production division.
+With Credit Lyonnais' taking control of MGM Studios in mid-1993 and bring in new chief executive Frank Mancuso, Mancuso soon started up a television production division.
 In 1995, Gross-Weston Productions has struck a deal with the studio.
 Also later that year, MGM/UA Telecommunications has struck a deal with Seven Network to co-produce projects.

 In 1996, the company was reformed for the television brand labels MGM Television Entertainment, MGM Domestic Television Distribution and MGM International Television Distribution when Kerkorian returned to MGM; however, MGM uses other names in the credits of their television shows such as MGM Global Television, Inc., MGM Global Holdings, Inc. and MGM Television Entertainment, Inc.

 In 1997, MGM bought Orion Pictures Corporation, The Samuel Goldwyn Company, and Motion Picture Corporation of America from Metromedia.
-The purchase brought a number of TV series with them.
+The purchase brought a number of television series with them.
 As of the present time, MGM Television owns nearly all of the films and television programs originally handled by Filmways, Inc., Orion Television, American International Television, Heatter-Quigley Productions and Samuel Goldwyn Television.